 But before I get into the details of that Friday night in the city, I have to explain the Da$h situation.

 Banks is headlining the Death of My Teenage Tour and Da$h, his friend, was originally booked as his co-headliner throughout the tour.
 Both artists are in my top ten list of favorite rappers out right now, so seeing them in the same place on the same night had me ready to throw a chair out my apartment window with excitement.
 But shortly after New Year’s, Da$h was arrested for “resisting arrest” and a couple other things I won’t speak on.

 A week later Bank$ goes on Twitter and states that Da$h won’t be coming on the tour, and I wanted to again throw a chair out my window but this time out of frustration.

-Da$h and Bank$ have one song together, and it’s basically a 2016 version of a phenomenal Lil Wayne and Juelz Santana joint, and it’s one of my favorite songs of last year, so yea, I wanted to see that shit.
+Da$h and Bank$ have one song together, and it’s basically a 2016 version of a phenomenal Lil Wayne and Juelz Santana banger and it’s one of my favorite songs of last year, so needless to say, I really wanted to see that sh*t.

-Past my own very selfish reasons for wishing he didn’t get locked up, it’s a shame Da$h had to get knocked right before embarking on a nationwide tour.
+Past my own very selfish reasons for wishing he didn’t get locked up, it’s a shame Da$h was put in a cell right before embarking on a nationwide tour.
 I’m sure he’s fuming right now during whatever legal proceedings he’s going through.
 But he’s a great rapper so I’m sure this won’t be the last touring opportunity he has. #FREEDASH

 UPDATE 3/11/17: Da$h is home!